Doctors save lives, except when they don't. - Jon Barron [Link]

 It is estimated that over 30 million people in Europe use homeopathic medicine, which has been recognised by an UK Act Of Parliament in 1948 as a safe form of medical treatment.
+(It is not wholly safe, though.
+There are some overlooked caveats too.)
 And, "Homeopathic medicines in high dilutions, prescribed by trained professionals, are probably safe and unlikely to provoke serious adverse reactions."
 [Note 1] Half of the French population are regular users.
-Mind there is evidence that ▫it works too.
+Mind there is some evidence that ◦it works too.
+There is also evidence that suggest it does not work.
 More and more people turn to this form of complementary therapy to help treat common ailments and conditions.

-You can read about many of these in Dana Ullman's book, The Homeopathic Revolution: Why Famous People and Cultural Heroes Choose Homeopathy (North Atlantic Books, 2007).
+We can read about many of these in Dana Ullman's book, The Homeopathic Revolution: Why Famous People and Cultural Heroes Choose Homeopathy (North Atlantic Books, 2007).
+And there are many, many others.

-In the Kalama Sutta, Buddha advocates that we investigate things freely, responsibly and well enough.
-It is sound counsel; fit for scientists and others who "have it in them", as we say.
+In the Kalama Sutta, Buddha advocates that we investigate things freely, responsibly and well enough: it is sound counsel; fit for scientists and others who "have it in them".
 If we want to base our therapy on something else than placebo effects, we need controlled experiments to sort out what betterments are due to.
-It can be done.

-Know of these fallacies: For a single person it could be equally wrong to say the remedies did not help if she got worse, or helped if she got better - It may sound alarming, but with single cases such conclusions are possible alternatives.
-She might have got much worse without the pills in the first case, and much better without them in the second case!
+Know some fallacies involved: For a single person it could be equally wrong to say the remedies did not help if she got worse, or helped if she got better - This may sound alarming, but with single cases such conclusions are among the theoretical and possible alternatives.
+She might have got much worse without the pills in the first case, and much better without them in the second case.

-Now, if many people get a somewhat similar treatment, there are research designs available to help determine the chances that the glee of being "helped by homeopathy" is based on on something significant or not.
-If not, homeopathy may still be effective; we may need better research then.
-Sadly, this happens too, and it is humiliating that researchers make too big claims on poor grounds.
-Some are prejudiced, and mask their "mental muck" as "research" too.
+Now, if many people get a somewhat similar treatment, there are research designs available to help determine the chances that the glee of being "helped by homeopathy" is based on something significant or not.
+If not, homeopathy may still be effective; but then we may need better, more fitting research.
+Some researchers make big claims on poor grounds.
+Shame on them.
+Some are prejudiced, and weave parts of it into "research" too.

 Technical help is offered